kisonecat/chart/API.md

 # How does hashcash work?

-Various endpoints require a payment of hashcash, which is provided as an `X-Hashcash` header.
+Various endpoints require a payment of hashcash, which is provided as an `JSON-Work-Proof` header.
 The hashcash is formatted as a JSON Work Proof.

 # What about people who aren't logged in?